 Council Bluffs is a larger medium-sized city located in the state of Iowa.
 With a population of 62,597 people and 22 constituent neighborhoods, Council Bluffs is the seventh largest community in Iowa.

-The education level of Council Bluffs citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.52% of adults 25 and older in Council Bluffs have a college degree.
+The percentage of adults in Council Bluffs who are college-educated is close to the national average for all communities of 21.84%: 17.80% of the adults in Council Bluffs have a bachelor's degree or advanced degree.

 The most common language spoken in Council Bluffs is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and French.